mikehaertel/minrx/README.md

 GNU `Makefile` provides targets `compile`, `install`, and `uninstall` that invoke the `meson` build, e.g. `make PREFIX=/some/dir install`.

-There are two test program `rxgrep` and `tryit` that are also built by `make compile`.
+There are two test programs `rxgrep` and `tryit` that are also built by `make compile`.
 These will print usage messages if invoked with no arguments.
 (These are not installed by `make install`).